-NOTE: your essay proposals are due today (October 6)..
+NOTE: your essay proposals are due today (September 27).

-October 13: Culture and Education
+October 4: Culture, Class, and Education

-How families in different class locations pass on their culture to their children, thus giving their children very unequal chances of success in school.
+How families in different class locations pass on their different cultures to their children, thus giving their children very unequal chances of success in school.
 Education, in turn, is the main predictor of the child's own class position, so culture plays a pivotal role in class reproduction from generation to generation.